 Should Ectomorphs Eat More Carbs?

 Absolutely!
-An ectomorph diet should consist of around 50-60% carbs, so make sure you go with high-quality carbs designed to fuel your body in the long term.
+An ectomorph diet should consist of around 50-60% carbs, so make sure you go with high-quality carbs such as vegetables, legumes, nuts, and seeds designed to fuel your body in the long term.

 To make sure your weight gain is stable and healthy, eat starchy carbs like brown rice, potatoes, sweet potatoes, and quinoa.
 For better muscle fiber build-up, don’t forget to include fruits and vegetables like the ones we’ve mentioned above.